'The White Lotus' And The Limits Of White Self-Critique

 It’s a satire of a satire within a satire.

-Unlike HBO’s canceled series Lovecraft Country, which did not center white people (but also failed in its attempts to critique whiteness by upholding grotesque colorism, queerphobia, transphobia and eroticized trauma), The White Lotus gets to fail upwards.
+Unlike HBO’s cancelled series Lovecraft Country, which did not centre white people (but also failed in its attempts to critique whiteness by upholding grotesque colourism, queerphobia, transphobia and eroticised trauma), The White Lotus gets to fail upwards.
 HBO announced the season two renewal before the finale even aired.
-The show will move on to a different exotic-to-white-people location, presumably with new people of color to disappear into the background of The Real Story.
+The show will move on to a different exotic-to-white-people location, presumably with new people of colour to disappear into the background of The Real Story.

 But perhaps Mike White might cede a sliver of power and bring on, say, a Connie Britton girlboss type to showrun next time.
 The title of the aforementioned Vulture interview is “Mike White Accepts the Criticism,” after all.